bitpwr/qaketool/README.md

 ### CMake setup

-The toolchain file sets the `ANDROID` variable.
-Use this for Android specific settings, e.g that the executable must be built as a shared library for the apk.
+The toolchain file from the ndk sets the `ANDROID` variable.
+Use this for Android specific settings, e.g. that the executable must be built as a shared library for the apk.

 ```cmake
 if (ANDROID)